 GI-4000 for mutated-Ras mediated cancers

-We believe that targeted reduction of cells containing Ras mutations could result in improved clinical outcomes for patients with a number of human cancers due to the role mutated Ras plays in tumor growth.
-We believe there are no treatments targeting mutated Ras in late-stage clinical trials and that GI-4000’s unique mechanism of action may allow targeting of these tumors.
+We believe that targeted reduction of cells containing Ras mutations by the immune system could result in improved clinical outcomes for patients with a number of human cancers due to the role mutated Ras plays in tumor growth.
+We believe that GI-4000’s unique mechanism of action may allow targeting of these tumors.

-GI-4000 is a series of four product versions; each version is a heat-inactivated S. cerevisiae yeast expressing a unique combination of three Ras mutations, collectively targeting seven of the most common Ras mutations observed in human cancers.
-In the GI-4000 clinical trials, each patient’s tumor is sequenced to identify the specific Ras mutation contained in the patient’s tumor and the corresponding, off-the-shelf Tarmogen containing the identified mutated protein is then administered.
+GI-4000 is a product series of four Tarmogens; each Tarmogen is a different heat-inactivated S. cerevisiae yeast expressing a unique combination of three Ras mutations, collectively targeting seven of the most common Ras mutations observed in human cancers.
+In the GI-4000 clinical trials, each patient’s tumor is sequenced to identify the specific Ras mutation contained in the patient’s tumor and the corresponding, off-the-shelf Tarmogen containing the identified mutated protein is administered.
 Each Tarmogen in the GI-4000 series is manufactured and vialed separately.

-Non-Small Cell Lung Cancer (NSCLC) and Colon Cancer
+Phase 2 – Non-Small Cell Lung Cancer (NSCLC)

-GI-4000-03 is a single arm, open label, Phase 2a clinical trial in 24 subjects at Memorial Sloan Kettering Cancer Center (MSKCC) designed to evaluate GI-4000 following successful first-line treatment for non-metastatic, or Stage I to III, Ras-mutated NSCLC .
-Twenty-four subjects receive GI-4000 given in three weekly doses, followed by six monthly doses, followed by supplemental doses every three months for up to three years.
-The objectives for the study are to evaluate immune response and safety.
-The study is also evaluating recurrence-free survival and overall survival.
-The study met its primary efficacy endpoint with 50% of the GI-4000 treated subjects showing Ras-specific T cell responses
+GI-4000-03 was a single-arm, open-label, Phase 2a clinical trial in 24 subjects at Memorial Sloan Kettering Cancer Center (MSKCC) designed to evaluate GI-4000 following successful first-line treatment for non-metastatic, or Stage I to III, Ras-mutated NSCLC .
+The objectives for the study were to evaluate immune response and safety.
+The study met its primary efficacy endpoint with 50% of the GI-4000 treated subjects showing Ras-specific T cell responses.